Sagiri721/Himawari-Docs/Rooms.md

 The room above is 5 tiles long and 3 tiles high, it goes to the referenced tile set object and gets the image of the mentioned index to draw it in it's position on the file.

 ### room-objects
 The room objects file has information on what objects should be placed and where.
-It would be boring and result in messy code if all the objects off the room where to be instatiated manually, so this file takes all the information on position, rotation, and scaling of the objects that should be placed on the room beforehand, it can also be given an object name as an optional 4th parameter.<br>Format: ``` Wall 80-10 90 1-1 Wall1```
+It would be boring and result in messy code if all the objects off the room where to be instatiated manually, so this file takes all the information on position, rotation, and scaling of the objects that should be placed on the room beforehand.
+Format: ``` Wall 80-10 90 1-1 Wall1```

-Optionally a 4th parameter may be given, the [object](Objects) name, it's name is attributed to the object once it's created to avoid "Name already attributed to a different object" warnings when compiling.
+Optionally a 4th and 5th parameter may be given, the [object](Objects) name, it's name is attributed to the object once it's created to avoid "Name already attributed to a different object" warnings when compiling, the 5th parameter is the object's parent's name, it must be the name of an object that will be instantiated when the room loads or was already instantiated before loading the room, as it will not exist otherwise.

 The line above instantiates an object of name "Wall" in the coordinates x=80 y= 10 rotated 90 degrees and with a scaling of x=1 y=1